Skip to content Skip to footer

 LD50/60: is the necessary dose that causes death among 50% of the exposed population within 60 days.

-The symptoms of the different stages are expressed in details in the following table.
+The symptoms of the different stages are detailed in the following table.

 Syndrome: Prodromal stage Latent stage: Overt systemic illness stage: Recovery/Death